sam-timmins/smarticus-quizzes/README.md

 The third recommendation was that there should be a question counter added to the game screen.
 The testing team noted that they would like to know how many questions that they had answered throughout the game.
 As this information was already being captured as the questionCounter, this was a simple addition to the screen.

 The initial score layout I had was not clear either.
+With this being a key user goal, 'Rating on performance', it needed to be clear and obvious.
 I had the layout set up as "3 of 10".
 This was not clear to the user.
 Instead of a simple glance and instantly see what it referred to, there was some working out to it.
-The addition of the word 'Score' and a more generic score layout solved this.
+A more standardised layout of the score and the addition of the word 'Score' solved this.

 \
 &nbsp;